pulumi/docs/content/blog/crosswalk-kubernetes/index.md

 meta_image: "pulumi-crosswalk-k8s.png"
 ---

-Today we announced [Pulumi Crosswalk for Kubernetes](/crosswalk/kubernetes/), a collection of open source technologies to help developers and operators work together to bring Kubernetes into their organizations &mdash; from the underlying cloud and cluster infrastructure to cloud native applications themselves.
-These tools, libraries, and playbooks capture the lessons we learned over the past year working with organizations to go from zero to Kubernetes in production for their infrastructure and application workloads.
+Today we announced [Pulumi Crosswalk for Kubernetes](/crosswalk/kubernetes/), a collection of open source tools, libraries, and playbooks to help developers and operators work together to bring Kubernetes into their organizations.
+They capture the lessons we learned this past year working with organizations to go from zero to Kubernetes in production for their infrastructure and application workloads.
+By releasing these as open source, we hope to help everybody be more successful with their Kubernetes projects &mdash; as we have learned through experience, it isn't easy going!

 If you want to dive straight in, [browse to the documentation](/docs/guides/crosswalk/kubernetes/).
 Below is the backstory and why we’re so excited about this release.